Ixcatl/fables_novasophonia/docs/core/backstories.rst

     .. grid-item-card:: Warrior of Legend

        You have a special artifact you are destined to wield - a weapon, magic focus, or tool of some kind.
 Talk with the Narrator about what it should be, what tags it should have, and how it has and will fit into your story.
-Your artifact will always return to you after some time.
+Your artifact is tailor-made to fulfill your prophecy in whatever way it could, and it will always return to you after some time.

     .. grid-item-card:: Dutiful